GPU-Accelerated Algorithms for Process Mapping: Experimental Evaluation

-In summary, \algo{GPU-HM-ultra} outperforms the CPU-based algorithm \algo{IntMap-S} in both solution quality and running time.
-However, it cannot reach the state-of-the-art solution quality of \algo{SharedMap-S}.
-Nevertheless, \algo{GPU-HM-ultra} is on average an order of magnitude faster. \algo{GPU-IM} can be almost up to $600$ times faster than \algo{SharedMap-S}, but its solution quality is on average $30.7$\% higher than the best-known solution.
+In summary, \algo{GPU-HM-ultra} outperforms \algo{IntMap-S} in both solution quality and running time.
+While being about $20$ times faster than \algo{SharedMap-S}, it cannot reach its state-of-the-art solution quality. \algo{GPU-IM} achieves a mean speedup of $1454\times$ compared to \algo{SharedMap-S}, but its communication cost is on average $33.1\%$ higher.
+Nonetheless, its quality is comparable to \algo{IntMap-F} and \algo{SharedMap-F} while being about $60$ times faster.